Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Experiment

 \subsection{Baselines and Experimental Settings}

-To verify the effectiveness of FourierKAN-GCF, we select two traditional matrix factorization models (BPR-MF \cite{rendle2012bpr} and BUIR \cite{lee2021bootstrapping}) and five state-of-the-art GCN-based models (NGCF \cite{wang2019neural}, LR-GCCF \cite{chen2020revisiting}, LightGCN \cite{he2020lightgcn}, UltraGCN \cite{mao2021ultragcn}, and IMP-GCN \cite{liu2021interest}) for comparison.
-For a fair comparison, we implement all baselines under a unified framework \cite{zhou2023selfcf}, fix the embedding size of both users and items to 64 for all models, initialize the embedding parameters with the Xavier initialization \cite{glorot2010understanding}, and use Adam \cite{kingma2014adam} as the optimizer.
-Besides, we carefully tune the hyper-parameters of each baseline following their published papers to find optimal settings.
-For our FourierKAN-GCF, we tune the $\lambda$ of $L_2$ regularization term in \{0, 1e-2, 1e-1, 1, 10\}, and tune the layer number $L$ from 1 to 4.
-The gridsize $g$ of Fourier KAN is searched from \{1, 2, 4, 8\}.
-We further grid search the message dropout ratio $p_m$ and node dropout ratio $p_n$ in \{0.0, 0.1, 0.2, 0.3\}.
+To verify the effectiveness of FourierKAN-GCF, we select five GCN-based backbone models (NGCF \cite{wang2019neural}, LR-GCCF \cite{chen2020revisiting}, LightGCN \cite{he2020lightgcn}, UltraGCN \cite{mao2021ultragcn}, and IMP-GCN \cite{liu2021interest}) as baselines.
+Moreover, FourierKAN-GCF can also be a more powerful backbone to enhance existing advanced self-supervised enhanced graph-based models (SimGCL \cite{yu2022graph}, LightGCL \cite{cailightgcl}, and RecDCL \cite{zhang2024recdcl}).
+For a fair comparison, we fix the embedding size of both users and items to 64 for all models, initialize embedding parameters with the Xavier initialization \cite{glorot2010understanding}, and use Adam \cite{kingma2014adam} as optimizer.
+Besides, we tune the hyper-parameters of each baseline following their published papers.
+For FourierKAN-GCF, we fix the $\lambda$ = $1$ for $L_2$ regularization, and tune layer number $L$ from 1 to 4.
+The gridsize $g$ is searched from \{1, 2, 4, 8\}.
+Message and node dropout ratios $p_m$ and $p_n$ is searched from \{0.0, 0.1, 0.2, 0.3\}.